torocatala/alaya-fullstack-challenge/README.md

     npm start
 ```

 ## Show us your skills :)

+Please create a pull request for each exercise, so that we can evaluate the final features' code.
+Don't hesitate to enhance the setup documentation if required.

-To show us your skills we would like you to build theses 2 things:
+To show us your skills we would like you to build theses 2 features:

 ### 1 - User account management